Tesla currently holds a satisfaction rating of 96, outscoring every other car manufacturer company in Net Promoter Score® ratings.

 When you drive a Tesla, your concept of what a car should be is irrevocably shaken.
 It gives the feeling that you’ve got a taste of the future.
 And it’s not just that they are electric; there are many other reasons why Tesla is innovative:

 - Direct sales with no dealer network.
 Tesla allows customers to buy a car on the Internet, and this B2C model saves a lot of time and money by skipping the middleman.
-It reduces distribution costs and provides customers with greater convenience.
+It reduces distribution costs and provides customers with greater convenience and control over the process.
+That makes the journey feel more consistent and closer to buying a tech product than negotiating for a traditional car.

 - Battery charging.
 Returning to the fact that it’s an electric car, it means you can plug it in and charge it anywhere.
 You can use a simple outlet or find a Tesla charging station that will charge it even faster – in about 30 minutes.
 The charging time would only improve in later updates.
 With 805 Supercharger stations in 2017, Tesla’s interactive map illustrated its plan to expand them over the next few years.
-According to the 2023 data, there are 40, 000 + global superchargers, so they seem to have stuck to their promises.
+According to the 2026 data, there are 80, 000 + global superchargers, so they seem to have stuck to their promises.
+Tesla also extended that infrastructure beyond its own customers: starting 2023, it opened the Supercharger network to other EV brands, with Ford and GM among the first to follow.
+Tesla’s NACS connector has since become the North American industry standard – meaning Tesla didn’t just build its own advantage, it built the infrastructure the entire industry now depends on.

 - Interaction with the car via a smartphone.
 You can see where your car is parked or how much longer it will be until the battery is fully charged, directly in the mobile application.
 You can also honk the horn, flash the lights and turn on the air conditioning before returning to the car.

 - Remarkably safe.
-Tesla Model S was awarded a 5.4-star safety rating from the National Highway Safety Administration, the highest safety rating awarded to any car.
+Tesla Model S achieved a perfect 5-star rating across all tested categories from the National Highway Traffic Safety Administration (NHTSA) – the highest safety rating awarded to any car.
 It doesn’t have an engine, so the entire front end of the car becomes a crumple zone to absorb a high-speed impact.
 Its roof is so strong that it broke a machine intended to crush the car.
+Note: Tesla claimed a figure of 5.4 star safety rating, a number NHTSA publicly rebuked, clarifying that its official scale does not extend beyond 5 stars.

 If your company plans to take over the future, this is the way to do it.
 This car feels like the future for more reasons than just being all-electric.